PT

 We are absolutely convinced that none of the problems related to poverty, discrimination, violence, or maltreatment are unsolvable.
 Once you understand the science and how not inevitable most of the problems are in the world—and how preventable many of them are—it’s just impossible to walk away

-Jack P. Shonkoff, M.D., Director, Center on the Developing Child at Harvard University
+Jack P. Shonkoff, M.D., Founding Director, Center on the Developing Child at Harvard University